thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

   > **$1,100**

   *\*Subject to availability.
 Peak periods and public holidays may be excluded.
-Weekends may be available on request—please enquire.*
+Weekends may be available on request - please enquire.*